Amst64/Mandelbrot-fractal-OpenGL/README.md

 Open the *build* folder and open the visual studio solution *Mandelbrot.sln*.

-Build the project.
+Build the project named Mandelbrot.

 A *bin* folder will be created at the root of this project.
 Open the folder, there will be another folder *Debug*.

-Open a terminal, place yourself in the *Debug* folder and run this command `./Mandelbrot_exe.exe mandelbrot.vs.glsl mandelbrot.fs.glsl`.
+Open a terminal, place yourself in the *Debug* folder and run this command `./Mandelbrot.exe`.

 ## Compile and run on Linux